 When I was eight years old, my family moved to a house on what was then the rural outskirts of Burgess Hill.
 It was there in the large, wildlife friendly garden and the woodland beyond that I first developed a passion for birds and other wildlife.
 Later we moved to Small Dole and I spent most of my free time in Tottington Woods and up at Woods Mill.
 I joined Henfield Birdwatch in 2009 and have since become a keen amateur bird photographer.
 In 2014, the Committee of HBW was brave enough to let me loose as one of its Area Surveyors and I very much enjoyed making monthly records of the birds in the area allotted to me.
 At a later date, I was delighted that some of my photos were also chosen for the fourth Henfield Birdwatch book which you can find on sale in the village.
 In addition to being a proud member of Henfield Birdwatch and The Sussex Wildlife Trust, I am also a member of the RSPB, the BTO, the Sussex Ornithological Society, the Shoreham & District Ornithological Society, The Barn Owl Trust, Friends of Warnham Nature Reserve and Butterfly Conservation.

 I have been involved with Henfield Birdwatch since 2005 and the committee since 2013 but have been birdwatching in Henfield over 50 years.
 I handed over the role as Treasurer in 2019 to concentrate on survey data analysis, and am one of the Perching Sands Farmland Birds Survey team.

 I am also a member of RSPB, Sussex Ornithological Society (SOS), and have done surveys for British Trust for Ornithology (BTO).

-I have been a committee member since the beginning.
+I have now retired from the committee after 21 years, but remain very involved with the group.
 I also belong to RSPB, SOS and the BTO.
-I am a Wildlife artist and regularly contribute to the HBW newsletter., and am part of the Perching Sands Farmland Birds Survey team
+I am a Wildlife artist and regularly contribute to the HBW newsletter, am part of the Perching Sands Farmland Birds Survey team, and produced artwork for all of the five Survey books.